Leaving for love?: How migration to cities is affected by marriage incentives

 “China has tried to introduce a lot of policies that aim to strike a balance for economic growth rate across different regions.
 Because the country wants to achieve spatial equality in terms of economic development, but it needs to remember that spatial inequality is not just about productivity, it's not just about wages, it’s about the welfare of the people, and the utility of the people rests significantly on their marriage market outcomes,” Assoc Prof Li remarks.

 Whether people can get married and have family stability is just as important as their ability to put food on the table.
-This research has shown that you may achieve material gain through urbanisation, but maybe you are generating a gain at the expense of marriage stability and gender equality, which counteracts that economic gain.
-In essence, as our global cities continue to grow and evolve, we need to develop a balanced and sustainable society to safeguard people's welfare.
+This research has shown that one may achieve material gain through urbanisation, but could generate this gain at the expense of marriage stability and gender equality, counteracting the economic gain.
+“In essence, as global cities continue to grow and evolve, we need to develop a balanced and sustainable society to safeguard people's welfare.” says Assoc Prof Li.

 What insights come to mind?